spryker-sdk/upgrader/README.md

 ## Enable update features to dev-master fixer
 ​
-* Turn on internal specific behavior to update features to dev-master if it's blocker.
+* Turn on internal specific behavior to update features to dev-master.
 ```bash
 export UPDATE_FEATURES_TO_DEV_MASTER=true
 ```